Scripture Reference:![]()

 Luke 1:5-80

-Suggested Emphasis: God can make things happen that are impossible to man.
+Suggested Emphasis: God can do impossible things.

 Memory Verse: “God can do everything!”
 Luke 1:37 ICB